-Among the models that have been proposed for possible defects produced in metals under present conditions are (1) Frenkel defects with the interstitial having cubic symmetry, (2) multiple vacancies,55 (3) the crowdion configuration for the interstitial,58 (4) displacement spikes,55 and (5) locked-in dislocation loops.^{59,1} Theoretical estimates of the effects of Frenkel defects, (1), on lattice dilatation, x-ray scattering, electrical resistivity, and elastic constants of copper have been made.
+Among the models that have been proposed for possible defects produced in metals under present conditions are (1) Frenkel defects with the interstitial having cubic symmetry, (2) multiple vacancies, (3) the crowdion configuration for the interstitial, (4) displacement spikes, and (5) locked-in dislocation loops.
+Theoretical estimates of the effects of Frenkel defects, (1), on lattice dilatation, x-ray scattering, electrical resistivity, and elastic constants of copper have been made.
 In addition their energies of formation and migration have been estimated.
-The other defects have not been treated in such detail; the crowdion would appear to be the best defined and susceptible of quantitative treatment.60
+The other defects have not been treated in such detail; the crowdion would appear to be the best defined and susceptible of quantitative treatment.

-For concreteness, detailed analysis is made below for model (1) because well-defined theoretical estimates of properties have been made for this model and quantitative comparisons can be drawn between theory and experiment.
+For concreteness, detailed analysis is made below for model (1) because well-defined theoretical estimates

+Reference 14 contains a treatment of the crowdion formation energy and lattice relaxation in copper. of properties have been made for this model and quantitative comparisons can be drawn between theory and experiment.
 In addition the relative number of displacement spikes for this cyclotron irradiation is either small or zero.
 If, as appears likely, lattice expansion depends mostly on interstitials, the effect of multiple vacancies would be minimal.
 Possible dislocation loops are probably a marginal effect in the present experiment.
+It is worth noting that for defects (2) to (5) the effect per displaced atom is probably smaller than model (1) so that a given expansion or electrical resistivity change would require a higher concentration of displaced atoms.
+It is not known, however, at present whether the ratio $\Delta \rho / (\Delta a/a)$ would necessarily be much different for these other defects.